tildearrow/furnace/doc/8-advanced/commandline.md

 # command line

-to start furnace at the command line, use the following format:
+to start Furnace at the command line, use the following command (may vary by operating system):

 `furnace [params] [filename]`